wallacebrf/synology_snmp/README.md

 NOTE: if ```MailPlus Server``` is not installed, the script will give warnings that it is not installed. if this is acceptable then ignore the warnings
 NOTE: if this is a regular Synology NAS and not a DVA unit like the DVA3219, DVA3221 etc, then no GPU will be available and the warning ```NVidia Drivers are not installed``` can be ignored
-5. while debug mode is enabled, each time the script runs it will output the tracking information for "disk_messge_tracker" and "CPU_message_tracker" these values increment during executions to allow the script to track the amount of time that has passed since an email notification was last sent.
+5. while debug mode is enabled, each time the script runs it will output the tracking information for "disk_messge_tracker" and "CPU_message_tracker" these values store the unit time stamp when emails were last sent to track the amount of time that has passed since an email notification was last sent.
+This prevents a flood of notification emails being sent out.

 ```
 disk_messge_tracker id 0 is equal to: 1674939601